abulaatikko/liikuntoilu-api/README.md

 # liikuntoilu

-Old Liikuntoilu service (2006-2015) is shut down.
+Old Liikuntoilu service (2006-2015) was shut down.
 Here is an API to the data.

 * http://liikuntoilu.net/
 * http://liikuntoilu.net/api/